 MANDARIN OR TANGERINE MOJITO PERSONALIZED

-For the record, you can substitute any variety of orange for either the mandarin or tangerine.
-However, both mandarin oranges and tangerines have a different flavors than oranges.
+For the record, you can substitute any variety of orange for either mandarin or tangerine.
+However, both mandarin oranges and tangerines have a different flavor than oranges.
+Try this Screwdriver cocktail with your oranges!

 - Of course, you can alter the amount of rum depending on your taste.